jayheavner/lock-manager/README.md

 ```

 ## Security
 Given that this tool manages locks which gain access to one's home, security is important.
-I stronly recommend using all of the built in security features.
+I strongly recommend using all of the built in security features.
 There are two additional security features that can be enabled through the settings.
   - use_encrytion - Encrypts data in the LockUsers table so if someone gains access to your database they won't be able to see users and codes.
   - use_keypad - Enforces additional security by requiring a pin before gaining access.

 ## Other
 I am using a second instance of node-red for the lock manager.
-It ended up being a lot bigger than anticipated and I wanted to secure it separately from my normal node-red instance.
-If you don't have that option (or desire) you could simplify a lot of it by stripping out the encryption and logging.
-I plan to build a stripped down version more appropriate for importing into an existing node-red instance.
+I used node-red for a lot of stuff and I have several instances running.
+If you don't have the option (or desire) to run multiple instances, you could simplify a lot of it by stripping out the encryption, db, and logging and just importing the flow.
+I plan to build a stripped-down version more appropriate for importing into an existing node-red instance.